12 Gauge (Kalmah album): Production

 By the middle of June, Pekka had recorded vocals for five tracks, which Antti described as "very raw ... the way we want them to be".
 Pekka's vocals would continue to be recorded in August, and he completed them on 20 August.
 Antti had also completed his guitar solos by June and was pleased with the results.
 "For me, the solos are [the] best that I have ever managed to create, and I'm very satisfied."
 After a summer break, the band returned to record Sneck's keyboards, which took place over three days, 17–19 August.
 Sneck worked with software effects for the first time, along with sound modules.
 He introduced synthesized horns to the band's instrumentation, but an actual trumpet was used for the intro to "Rust Never Sleeps".

 Pekka Kokko performing in Helsinki, Finland on 6 March 2010.

-Although the band produced the album, Pekka stated that Antti was the main producer since he was present at every step of the production, including mixing and mastering.
+Although the band produced the album, Pekka stated that Antti was the main producer.
 Because they were comfortable self-producing on all their previous albums, they refused to bring in an outside record producer for 12 Gauge.
 "This concept has worked for us since the beginning and we just want to trust it.
 Everything goes easy with this setup and we don't want any extra risk factors".
 Mastering for the disc took place at the Cutting Room in Stockholm, Sweden.

 The title of the album was chosen by Pekka and Antti, who both enjoy hunting.
 They wanted to draw a comparison between the shotgun shells and the music.
 Pekka added that the title also alludes to "unpleasant matters" that the listener can infer from his lyrics.
 When it came time to design the album cover, the band decided against using computer-generated graphics.
 They commissioned Rami Mursula to create a hand-drawn piece of artwork, depicting a man emerging from the swamp to fight a beast.
 Pekka explained the symbolism: "In Kalmah's mindset, there is Swamplord defending his marshlands against [the] monster created by common materialism, industrial pollution and [the] world-wide nausea of globalism."
 The layout was inspired by Akseli Gallen-Kallela's 1896 painting, The Defense of the Sampo.